Beginner's guide: How to celebrate Carnival in Eindhoven

 Where can I buy Carnival clothes?

-Who will be ‘Prince Carnival’?
+Who will be Prince(ss) Carnival?

-Is there also a parade?
+Is there a parade too?

 What to do?

 During Carnival Eindhoven transforms into Lampegat, as the city is called for five days.
 There will parties in almost all bars of the city, but also in special marquees on the Markt and the Wilhelminaplein.
 An important element are the Carnival songs.
 And of course the dancing, whether or not in a conga line.
+Click here for this year's best parties.

 What’s for dinner?